Nicea

 Obviously, the men who filled the role before Nicea were different sort of men than those that would fill the role afterwards.

 I'm slowly making a series of some of those more horrifying 4th century stories.
-One is on the home page.
-A second I call The Magic Hand of Arsenius.
+The first new one I call The Magic Hand of Arsenius.

 In February, 2010 I added the story of Bishop George.